krauseannelize/nb-ml-ms-exercises/s01_ml_intro_data_prep/ml-fundamentals-data-prep.md

 **Regression** predicts numbers:

-- What will the pric of this house be?
+- What will the price of this house be?
 - How much revenue will a new lead generate in the first year?

 [(back to top)](#table-of-contents)